 The directors have made an assessment of the Company's ability to continue as a going concern and have no reason to believe the business will not be a going concern in the year ahead.
 This assessment is made after the Company has received a letter of support from its holding company, GMR Energy Limited that it has its continuous financial support.

 AUDITORS

-VBS Business Services has indicated its willingness to continue in office and will be automatically reappointed at the next Annual General Meeting.
+The auditors, VBS Business Services has indicated its willingness to continue in office and will be autimated to a property Annual General Meeting.